CultivAid's Agricultural Helix

 Our perspective is that there is no one solution for improving agricultural performance, but rather many actors and a variety of activities are required to transform an ecosystem for long term sustainable change.
 There is a need for both technical capacity (agricultural know-how and technical skills) and functional capacity (managerial and financial).

 The transfer of technology must be accompanied by appropriate training programs that build capacity to enable wide scale adaptation.
-CultivAid provides a variety of basic and advanced agricultural training programs that emphasize hands on, practical work. these include:
+CultivAid provides a variety of basic and advanced agricultural training programs that emphasize hands on, practical work:

-1. CultivAid’s internship program for young agronomists via an intensive 6 month program.
+- CultivAid’s internship program for young agronomists An intensive 6 month program.
 Local agronomists work side-by-side their Israeli counterparts, working together sharing knowledge and a demanding work attitude.
 Graduates of the program represent a new generation of agronomists, required for building the agricultural ecosystem.

 CultivAid's Agri Cluster approach